Henri Jules, Prince of Condé

 Henri Jules de Bourbon (29 July 1643, in Paris – 1 April 1709, in Paris, also Henri III de Bourbon) was prince de Condé, from 1686 to his death.
 At the end of his life he suffered from clinical lycanthropy and was considered insane.

 Biography

 Henri Jules was born to Louis II de Bourbon, Prince de Condé in 1643.
 He was five years younger than King Louis XIV of France.
 He was the sole heir to the enormous Condé fortune and property, including the Hôtel de Condé and the Château de Chantilly.
 His mother, Princess Claire-Clémence de Maillé-Brézé, was a niece of Cardinal Richelieu.
 He was baptised at the Église Saint-Sulpice, Paris on his day of birth.
 For the first three years of his life, while his father was duc d'Enghien, he was known at court as the duc d'Albret.

 Upon the death of his grandfather, he succeeded to his father's courtesy title of duc d'Enghien.
-As a member of the reigning House of Bourbon, he was born a prince du sang styled as Monsieur le Duc.
+As a member of the reigning House of Bourbon, he was born a prince du sang and styled as Monsieur le Duc.

+Childhood and education

+Because of his father exile from France and fighting for Spain, Henri Jules spent much of his youth in the Spanish Netherlands where he was also beginning in 1652 when he was seven years old educated by Pierre Bourdelot who taught him Latin.
+The following year Henri Jules was enrolled in a Jesuit school in Namur to be taught alongside other children.

+Throughout much of his life, Henri Jules was mentally unstable.
+His maternal grandmother Nicole du Plessis, sister to the Cardinal Richelieu had suffered from the belief that her bottom was made of glass and therefore refused to sit down.
+Henri-Jules delusions manifested themselves in that he would imagine himself a dog and would bark like one.